aturangan/jobQueue/README.md

 #jobQueue

 This app takes in a url and creates a job queue, allowing the user to view the HTML when the job is complete.
-Built in React, Express, and Node by Alana Turangan
+Built in React, Express, Node, and MongoDB by Alana Turangan

 To use it on your local machine:

-1. Install Node/npm
+1. Install Node, npm and Mongo
 2. In your terminal in the root folder, run npm install
 3. Run 'npm run react-dev'
 4. Run 'npm run server-dev' in a separate tab